 - 45. Number Eleven Mangoes

 Mangoes are one of the most beloved fruits in the world and have been a part of many cultures for centuries.
-The mango has a unique flavor, color, and nutrition; and comes in an array of kinds that each offer their unique taste of sweet and fruity flesh.
+The mango has a unique flavor, color, and nutrition and comes in an array of kinds, each offering its unique taste of sweet and fruity flesh.

 From Alphonso to Manila mangoes, these luscious fruits span across continents and bring delightful flavors for everyone to enjoy.